Local government in Turkey: The mayor

-The Municipal Council
+The municipal council

-Municipal Councils are the primary policymaking authorities of municipalities.
+Municipal councils are the primary policymaking authorities of municipalities.
 Municipal councils are made up of councilors directly elected by the people living within the boundaries of the municipality.
 The number of councilors varies with the population of the given municipality.
 The mayor is the president of the municipal council, and the deputy presidents are elected by the councilors among themselves during the first council meeting after a local election.
 A minimum of two clerks are also elected in the same fashion.
 The two deputy presidents, the clerks, and the mayor form the presidium.

 The municipal council meets during the first week of the month, on a day previously decided by the council.
 The mayor may decide on a day if no such day was decided upon.
 Each meeting of the council consists of multiple sessions and may last up to 5 days, or 20 if the municipal budget is being discussed.
 The mayor may also call for emergency meetings that may not exceed one session, up to three times a year.

 The municipal council is tasked and/or authorized with: discussing and accepting the municipal budget, discussing and accepting the zoning and land use proposal, discussing and approving long or short-term strategic plans and operational reports from the municipality and associated corporations, authorize the mayor to take out loans on the municipality's behalf, discuss and decide on the purchase, sale, and renting out of municipal property, name public rights of way, authorize the municipality to provide services to areas outside municipal limits, and other minor functions.
 The municipal council acts as a check on the mayor, and its approval is generally needed for major changes in municipal policy and structure.

 The municipal council cannot dismiss or issue a vote of no confidence against the mayor.
 However, the municipal council may choose to deem the operational report of the municipality as "unsatisfactory", in which case the mayor will be referred to the Council of State, where the municipal council's evaluation of the report will be discussed.
 If the Council of State sides with the municipal council that the report was "unsatisfactory", the mayor is deemed to be dismissed and the municipal council chooses a new mayor.

-Responsibilities of Municipalities
+Responsibilities of municipalities

 Firetruck and firefighters from the Istanbul Metropolitan Municipality's fire department.
 Firefighting and fire prevention are services municipalities are obligated to provide.

 Municipalities are tasked with operating/providing or contracting the following services: